colinangusmackay/family-tree/gedcom-info/sources/@52161638@-derry-roberts-in-the-new-york-state-birth-index-1881-1942.md

 permalink: /sources/s52161638
 ---

-# X X in the New York State Birth Index 1881-1942
+# Derry Roberts in the New York State Birth Index 1881-1942

 ## Metadata